Adding negative keywords to your Performance Max campaigns can help you avoid wasting money on clicks that are unlikely to convert.

 However, when you look at the search terms report, you see that some of the searches that triggered your ads are “pet insurance”, “pet adoption”, or “pet cemetery”.

-These are not related to what you are selling, so you can use the three questions to decide whether to add them as negative keywords or not.
+These are not related to what you are selling, so you can use the three questions to decide whether to add them as negative keywords in Performance Max Campaigns or not.

 Does the search have a low clickthrough rate?
 Yes, the searches have a low clickthrough rate, because they are not relevant to your campaign.
 People who are looking for pet insurance, pet adoption, or pet cemetery are not interested in buying pet supplies.
-Therefore, you can add them as negative keywords to your campaign.
+Therefore, you can add them as negative keywords in Performance Max Campaigns.

 Does the search have a low conversion rate?
 Yes, the searches have a low conversion rate, because they are not matching your goal.
 Even if someone clicks on your ad by mistake, they are unlikely to buy anything from your Shopify store.
-So, you can add them as negative keywords to your campaign.
+So, you can add them as negative keywords in Performance Max Campaigns.

 Does the search have a high cost per conversion?
 Yes, the searches have a high cost per conversion, because they are wasting your budget.
 Every time someone clicks on your ad for these searches, you pay money to Google Ads, but you don’t get any sales or leads.
-That’s why you can add them as negative keywords to your campaign.
+That’s why you can add them as negative keywords in Performance Max Campaigns.

 Here are some additional sources for you to improve the performance of your Google Ads Performance Max campaigns: